7 Top Food And Travel Souvenirs

 6. Postcards

-Talk about easy to carry and readily available!
+Talk about easy-to-carry and readily available!
 Many hotels and visitor centers give postcards out for free.
 Missed that perfect photograph of the Eiffel Tower?
 A postcard will do the trick – it’s guaranteed to have perfect lighting and perspective.
 We’ve even sent postcards to ourselves so we can have a postmark from the destination too.
 They’re also easy to keep in a scrapbook or small box at home.

 7. Magnets

 My rule with travel souvenirs is that I have to pick them up myself while at the destination.
 So many people want to bring me back a magnet or shirt and I have to politely decline and tell them no thank you.
-There’s something about knowing you have been there that makes the souvenir that a much more special memento of your journey.
+There’s something about knowing you have been there that makes the souvenir a much more special memento of your journey.

 Looking for some creative ways to display your own travel souvenirs?
 Check out How to Display Your Travel Souvenirs by Pop Sugar for some great ideas.